 Ecommerce Disadvantage #1: No One Can Buy During a Site Crash

 The worst of the ecommerce disadvantages is when no one can buy from your store if your site crashes.
 That’s why it’s important to ensure your website is hosted on the right platform.
 For example, if you’re paying the minimum hosting fee and get a surge in traffic from a high converting ad or a television shout-out like Shark Tank, your site will likely crash.

-Fortunately, Shopify offers free hosting in their monthly fee allowing you to have one of the best servers on the market.
+Fortunately, ecommerce solutions like Shopify offer free hosting in their monthly fee, allowing you to have one of the best servers on the market.
 In recent memory, there was only one time where sites were down.
 However, ecommerce stores weren’t the only sites affected.
 Twitter, Spotify, Soundcloud, and more were affected by this crash.
 The issue was resolved the same day.
-Yet, site crashes on Shopify are so rare that it’s likely not to cause problems in your business.
+Yet, site crashes on platforms like Shopify are so rare that it’s likely not to cause problems in your business.

 Ecommerce Disadvantages #2: Customers Can’t Try Before They Buy

 While this is currently a problem for many retailers, this won’t be a long-term problem.
 With augmented reality, more stores are starting to add AR elements to their store to allow customers to try products on.
 Augmented reality ecommerce companies offer solutions for businesses to create a more interactive experience with your customers.